didiersmith/steve/chapters/the-particle-computer.md

 Intrigued, Russell downloaded a simple python script that calculates digits of pi.
 He ran it, asking for the millionth digit.
 The answer was returned in an instant.
 He ran it again, asking for the billionth digit.
 The answer was also returned instantly.
 After trying for the trillionth digit and receiving the answer in as much time as it'd taken for the millionth, Russell stopped in awe.
 The calculation should have taken weeks.
 It was clear that this computer was in a class of its own.

+Could this really be God's computer?
+Russell struggled to find an alternative explanation.

 He opened the assembly language manual, and started reading.
 Although the language itself was completely foreign to him, many of the concepts were familiar from the compilers class he'd taken in undergrad.
 After reading for a bit, it was obvious what he needed to do.
 He informed his employer that he would be taking the next week off, and settled in to write a FORTRAN compiler.

 ---

 It took several days.
-The FORTRAN compiler was necessarily written in python, which was an unusual language for the task.
-This made it difficult to just download code off the internet.
 The final result was inelegant, but worked.
 After the compiler passed his basic test suite, Russell downloaded the venerable public domain FORTRAN code for the Basic Linear Algebra Subprograms (BLAS), and compiled it.

 BLAS had existed since 1979, and was an unsung hero of the information age.
-After porting BLAS to the MHI-10, it was a short hop to get PyTorch - the leading python machine learning library - running.
+After porting BLAS to the MHI-10, it was a short hop to get PyTorch - the python machine learning library - running.
 Once that was working, Russell downloaded the code and weights for the state-of-the-art open-source Large Language Model.
-He then used a clever trick to increase the number of parameters by two orders of magnitude (figuring the MHI-10 could handle it), and started fine-tuning on the vast amount of data in his home directory.
+He used a clever trick to increase the number of parameters by two orders of magnitude, and started fine-tuning on the vast amount of data in his home directory.

 For the first time since he'd started, the MHI-10 didn't complete the operation instantly.
 Russell took the opportunity to fetch Vincent and brew some coffee.
 When the pair arrived back upstairs, the training was complete.
 Russell opened up a chat terminal.